 c.
-Changes in net defined benefit liability accounted for using the simplified method
+Changes in net defined benefit liability accounted for using the simplified method d.
+Reconciliation with the consolidated balance sheet

 The changes in net defined benefit liability accounted for using the simplified method for the years ended March 31, 2023 and 2022, were as follows: